Expectations for Council and Committee Members

 Executive Committee

-The Executive Committee deals with matters requiring immediate action between Council meetings and coordinates an effective liaison with external stakeholders.
+The Executive Committee deals with matters requiring immediate action between Council meetings.
+It also coordinates liaison with external stakeholders such as government.

 Members